Frequently Asked Questions:

 - How long will grooming take?
 Because we hand dry each cat instead of leaving it to dry behind fans or heat dryers for hours, our services take less time than other salons.
 Most cats take 2-2.5 hours to complete.
 Nail trims and sanitary trims take 10 minutes.
 We ask that cats be picked up within 3 hours.
 If they need to stay longer, a daycare fee will be added and we will give them food, water, and litter and a suite.

 - Can I stay with my cat?
-You are welcome to sit in our lounge during a portion, or all of your cats' groom.
-We have extremely limited seating.
+Due to insurance liability, we cannot have clients stay with their cats during grooming.
 Our salon is a repurposed home, and so there is limited view for customers into our grooming areas.
 Feel free to ask for a tour to see the areas where we do grooming.
 We will call or text as soon as the cat is finished.

 - Will my cat go home wet?
 Never!
 We blow dry the cats or cage dry them if they are scared to ensure no chilled kitties in any season.